The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: Conclusion

 \section{Conclusion}

 Generative AI models and algorithmic systems are increasingly mediating our media, art, and culture.
 Therefore, it is imperative to understand for \textit{whose taste} these systems are designed.
 In this work, we audited the LAION-Aesthetics Predictor (LAP) model, finding that LAP reflects imperial, realist, and male aesthetic sensibilities.
-Through an ethnographic analysis of public materials, we found that the development of LAP reflects similar biases.
-In light of these findings, we call for greater attention on aesthetic biases as a source of representational harm and advocate for more pluralistic revelations.
+Through a trace ethnography of public materials, we found that the development of LAP reflects similar biases.
+In light of these findings, we call for greater attention to aesthetic biases as a source of representational harm and advocate for more pluralistic evaluations.
 Much like we examine the algorithmic gaze of LAP, we encourage future research into the cultural consequences of algorithmic ``quality'' assessment.